AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \note
   Disclaimer for this chapter:
-  1. Without custom optimization that is described below, the built-in mechanics of
+  1. Without custom optimization (described below), the built-in mechanics of
      \alib_boxing_nl performs very well already.
      In most use cases, doing so is not worth the effort.
      Generally, a programmer can skip reading this chapter and leave things as they are.
      In older versions of this library, the optimization was not even possible.
-  2. For C++ fundamental types such optimization is already built-in.
+  2. For C++ fundamental types and many \alib types, such optimization is already built-in.
   3. To keep this and the next manual section short, technical details are postponed to a \ref alib_boxing_more_opt_staticvt_bg "third section" of this chapter only.